thirteendian/myblog/posts/Fonts_in_this_blog.md

 FontForge `contextual substitution` will add condition on `single substitution`, so in our case, a Single Substitution LookupTable SubTable must be created before add Contextual.

-Firstly, create Single Substitution.
+Firstly, following our step 1, create Single Substitution.
 A Single Substitution LookupTable should be created as followings:
 `Element`-> `Font Info`-> `Lookups`->`Add Lookup`-> `Type: Single Substitution`->`OK`, here we will add no feature, thus it won't reflect any changes.